Skip to main content

 Yes.
 Customers can attach files to a request directly from the JSM customer portal, and agents see those files on the field in the issue view.
 See Use on the JSM Portal.

-Can I find or export which issues have files?
+Can I see or export which issues have files?

 Yes.
 The field's value — the list of file names, or None when empty — appears in issue views and is included when you export.
-You can also search with JQL using the field's aliases: ComplianceState = configured finds issues that have files, and ComplianceState = missing finds those that don't.
+You can also filter issues by their files directly in JQL — by presence (is EMPTY), count, type, name, or category.
+See Find Issues by Their Files (JQL).

 I selected two files of the exact same size and their names look swapped.
 Why?